stuartwray/bric-a-brac/README.md

 `fast-fib.py` Some implementations of the Fibonacci function, with a timing harness to benchmark them.
-Includes an interesting implementation based on exercise 1.19 of SICP, which works like a a square-and-multiply exponentiator.
+Includes an interesting implementation based on exercise 1.19 of SICP, which works like a square-and-multiply exponentiator.

 `mastermind-cc.cc` Invents a random mastermind position and solves it.